rajadilipkolli/spring-boot-microservices-series-v2/retail-store-webapp/ReadMe.md

 ## Keycloak Admin console

-For accessing the Admin Console, hit [Admin Console](http://localhost:9191) and key in below credentials as per docker
+For accessing the Admin Console, hit [Admin Console](http://localhost:9191) and key in the below credentials as per docker

 ```plaintext
 username: admin